logzio/azure-serverless/README.md

 ### Alternative Setup using Terraform

 As an alternative to the Azure Template, you can use Terraform to set up your log shipping environment.
-The Terraform configuration files are located in the **'deployments'** folder of this repository.
-Follow the instructions below to deploy using Terraform.
+The Terraform configuration files are located in the **deployments** folder of this repository.
+Follow the instructions below to deploy this integration using Terraform.

 #### Prerequisites
 - Terraform installed on your local machine.